Master in Slavic and Eurasian Studies

 Requirements for the M.A.
 Degree

-The M.A. degree in Slavic Languages and Literatures requires a minimum of 30 hours of course work.
+The M.A. degree in the Slavic Languages and Literatures Concentration requires a minimum of 30 hours of course work.
 The University of Kansas operates on the semester system; most graduate courses are thus 15 weeks long and provide three credit hours toward degree.
 See prerequisites for admission to graduate study.

 Coursework